52North/MariDataHarvest/EnvDataServer/README.md

 **Response**:

 For environmental data retrieval from GFS and another category.
+* `error` informs about any error that happened when retrieving data of one category (GFS, Physical, Wave or Wind), but at least data retrieval for another category was successful.
+  * The response code will be 500, if *all requested categories/variables* result in an error.
+    In addition, `limit` and `link` will not be set.
+* `limit` shows the time from when the file should not be expected to be available anymore.
 * `link` denotes the location to download the data.
-* `limit` shows the time from when the file should not be expected to be available anymore.
-* `error` informs about any error that happened when retrieving data of one category (GFS, Physical, Wave or Wind), but at least data retrieval for another category was successful.
-* Errors for *all requested categories* will result in an error response.

 ```json
 {